Valenwood22/CVPlayground/README.md

 # CVPlayground
 The Main project is HandTracker.py

-The playground directory has examples to refer to
+The playground directory has examples